Whenever there are major sales events, shoppers driven by fear of missing out take more chances, creating an opportunity for criminals to exploit.

 Online fraud over the festive season

 Unfortunately, the bad news doesn't end there.
-According to the National Cyber Security Centre (NCSC), scammers are likely to increase the use of AI tools to develop more convincing fraud campaigns.
+Fake shopping sites have surged 250% and, according to the National Cyber Security Centre (NCSC), scammers are likely to continue increasing the use of AI tools to develop more convincing fraud campaigns.

 “As we head into the holiday shopping season, people are understandably eager to find the best deals online.
 Unfortunately, this is also prime time for cyber criminals, who exploit bargain hunters with increasingly sophisticated scams – sometimes crafted using AI – making them harder to detect"